innolitics/rdm/rdm/init_files/documents/software_plan.md

 Begin by identifying known and forseeably hazards associated with{% if system.is_software_only_device %} how the software is intended to be used within medical practice{% else %} the device{% endif %} [[14971:4.3]].
 It is frequently necessary to consult with a clinical expert to understand and identify hazards in their clinical context.

-Next, identify which software items could cause hazardous situations [[62304:7.1.1]], and list them, along with the forseeably causes.
+Next, identify which software items could cause hazardous situations [[62304:7.1.1 62304:7.3.3.a]], and list them, along with the forseeably causes [[62304:7.3.3.b]].
 Consider:

 - whether requirements are appropriate and are meeting the needs of users
-- incorrect or incomplete specifications of functionality
+- incorrect or incomplete specifications of functionality [[62304:7.1.2.a]]
-- software defects in the software item (including in SOUP)
+- software defects in the software item [[62304:7.1.2.b]]
+- failure or unexpected results from SOUP  [[62304:7.1.2.c]]
-- how hardware failures or software defects in other items could result in unpredictable operation
+- how hardware failures or software defects in other items could result in unpredictable operation  [[62304:7.1.2.d]]
-- reasonably forseeably misuse by users [[62304:7.1.2]]
+- reasonably forseeably misuse by users [[62304:7.1.2.e]]
 - the list of causes in Annex B of IEC80002-1:2009 [[62304:5.1.12.a 62304:5.1.12.b]]

+Include the sequences of events that could result in the hazardous situation [[62304:7.1.5 ]].
 If failure or unexpected results from SOUP is a potential cause contributing to a hazardous situation, review the list of anomalies for the SOUP (if any) for known anomalies relevant to this hazardous situation [[62304:7.1.3]].